RocketChat/docs-old/extend-rocket.chat-capabilities/rocket.chat-marketplace/omnichannel-apps/twitter-app/twitter-app-configuration/twitter-app-authentication.md

 ## Slash Commands

 {% hint style="info" %}
-Here are the shortcuts you can use in Facebook Bot:
+Here are the shortcuts you can use in Twitter Bot:

 1. **/twitter authorize** Starts the Twitter authorization process
 2. **/twitter unauthorize** Revoke twitter authorization